bitwitch/terrytalks/README.md

 of his schizophrenia.
 He had his issues, but I focus on the positive he
 brings to the world.

-Sometimes when he communicated, he used a markov chain text generator
+Sometimes when he communicated online, he used a markov chain text generator
 presumably seeded with text from the bible.
 At times he seemed to revere it
 as divine truth, and at [other times](https://www.metafilter.com/119424/An-Operating-System-for-Songs-from-God#4538454) he seemed to see it as silly and arbitrary.